CCA-Public/digital-archives-manual/guides/administration.md

 ## Archivematica configuration settings

 * Elasticsearch request_timeout value changed from 10 to 60 seconds
-* Storage Service will be set to use all available cores for bagit-python fixity checking (default is 1; shoudl be user-configurable in SS/0.11)
+* Storage Service will be set to use all available cores for bagit-python fixity checking (default is 1; should be user-configurable in SS/0.11)